Omar-Ebrahim-1/Neovim-v2/setup/setup.md

 # LSP
 1. Download LSP, Linter, Formatter from Mason
 2. Setup LSP using lspconfig."InsertLSP".setup
+## Optional
-3. Add linter and formatter to variable for efmls
+- Add linter and formatter to variable for efmls
-4. Add to efm.setup to filetypes and settings:languages
+- Add to efm.setup to filetypes and settings:languages